-Cowes Harbour Commissioners are committed to seeking guidance from an Advisory Committee that has been appointed by the Board to represent the beneficiaries and stakeholders of Cowes Harbour.
+Cowes Harbour Commission is committed to seeking dialogue with an Advisory Committee that has been appointed by the board to represent the beneficiaries and stakeholders of Cowes Harbour.

 The Advisory Committee is a key element of good governance for the harbour, creating a point of contact between the Harbour Commission and harbour stakeholders.
 This enables the Commission to consult and seek guidance from stakeholders, and for stakeholders to table ideas, raise concerns and comment on proposed changes to the operation of the harbour.